stackevo/spudreq/draft-trammell-spud-req.md

 from sending heartbeat traffic, which might result in reduced radio utilization and thus greater battery life on mobile platforms.

+SPUD could also be used to provide information relevant for network treatment for middleboxes as a replacement for deep packet inspection for traffic classification purposes, rendered ineffective by superstrate encryption.
+In this application, properties would be expressed in terms of network-relevant parameters (intended bandwidth, latency and loss sensitivity, etc.) as opposed to application-relevant semantics.

 SPUD may also provide some facility for SPUD-aware nodes on the path to signal some property of the path relative to a tube to the endpoints and other SPUD- aware nodes on the path.
 The primary use case for path to application